Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Voice-Coil based Wrist-Worn Haptic Device

 \section{Voice-Coil based Wrist-Worn Haptic Device}

-These research questions will be investigated through a novel voice-\textbf{co}il based \textbf{wr}ist-worn \textbf{hap}tic device (CoWrHap) \cite{sen_design_2023} as shown in Fig. \ref{fig:wristWornDevice}.
-CoWrHap consists of a permanent magnet and a voice coil built by wrapping a 0.25 mm copper wire around a cylindrical base with 35 mm in diameter and 20 mm in height.
-By changing the levels of current passing through the wire, a magnetic field is created inside the cylinder, which ultimately creates a displacement \textit{(d)} for the overall coil since the magnet is attached to the base.
-In the meantime, this deformation causes a corresponding interaction force on the user's skin \textit{(F)} as detailed in Fig. \ref{fig:wristWornDevice}.
+CoWrHap in Fig. \ref{fig:wristWornDevice} consists of a permanent magnet and a voice coil built by wrapping a 0.25 mm copper wire around a cylindrical base with 35 mm in diameter and 20 mm in height – approximately 60 times \cite{sen_design_2023}.
+It weighs 160 grams.
+Changing the current levels passing through the wire creates a magnetic field inside the cylinder, which ultimately creates a displacement \textit{(d)} for the overall coil since the magnet is attached to the base.
+In the meantime, this deformation causes a corresponding interaction normal force on the user's skin \textit{(F)} as detailed in Fig. \ref{fig:wristWornDevice}.
 It is driven by an L293B motor driver and controlled with a Raspberry Pi Pico microcontroller.
+The current passing through the coil can be changed through levels of duty cycle percentages ranging from 0\% to 100\%.

+CoWrHap is driven and updated by a high-frequency Pulse-Width-Modulated (PWM) signal at 100 KHz.
+The duty cycle of the PWM signal is manipulated to change the amplitude of the haptic stimuli as needed while its duration is set to 0.5 seconds.
+Beyond 40\%, the duty cycle increases the current passing through the coil.
+As the duty cycle approaches 100\%, the current reaches a saturation point at approximately 930 mA, and its change diminishes.
+Additionally, the system requires a minimum input voltage of 10 Volts.

-The current passing through the coil can be changed through levels of duty cycle percentages ranging from 0 \% to 100 \%.
-The haptic device was validated through preliminary studies based on force measurements and a user study based on psychophysical discrimination abilities between different stimuli.
-By changing the design choices (e.g., wire diameter, magnet), the overall size of the device and the amount of achieved skin deformation, thus the level of interaction forces, can be adjusted as needed.
+CoWrHap was validated through preliminary studies based on force measurements and psychophysical discrimination abilities of users between different stimuli.
+Having a custom-made actuator is crucial in this context as it enables us to tailor design considerations, such as wire diameter and magnet choice.
+This flexibility allows for adjustments in the overall size of the device and the amount of achieved skin deformation.
+Consequently, the level of interaction forces can be fine-tuned based on the specific requirements of use cases.